servo/servo/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Describe the bug:**
+**Describe the new feature:**
-A clear and concise description of the feature request.
+A clear and concise description of the new feature with links to any relevant specifications.